apache/jena-site/content/documentation/notes/datasetgraph.md

 `DatasetGraph` using `GraphView`.

-Not used because subclasses usually want to inherit from a different part fo the hierarchy but the idea of implementating `getDefaultGraph()` and `getGraph(Node)` as calls to `GraphView` is used elsewhere.
+Not used because subclasses usually want to inherit from a different part fo the hierarchy but the idea of implementing `getDefaultGraph()` and `getGraph(Node)` as calls to `GraphView` is used elsewhere.

 Do not use with an implementations that store using graph